Checking out for the Ekrin Bantam review? You’ve landed in the right place!

 - Theragun’s amplitude is slightly bigger at 12mm.
 Bantam is 10mm.

 - Ekrin has superior stall force of 35lbs. compared to Thergun’s meager 20lbs.

-- Theragun Mini has 3 speed levels but only one attachment head.
-Bantam has 3 speed levels but with 4 attachments.
+- Theragun Mini has 3 speed levels and comes with 3 attachment head.
+Bantam has 3 speed levels, too, but comes with 4 attachments.

 - Lifetime warranty for Bantam but only 1 year with Theragun.

 - Bantam has a far better battery that lasts up to 4-6 hours.
 Theragun’s only lasts up to 2.5 hours.

-- You can get the Bantam at $127.99 with the MGA20 code provided.
-The Theragun mini will cost you much more.
+- You can get the Bantam at $119.99 with the MGA20 code provided.
+The Theragun mini will cost you significantly more

 We all know the fame of Theragun in the percussive therapy industry.
 They offer premium products but with a premium price to bear with.